2015 Warmwater Fishing Forecast

 Walleye in Southeastern New York

-In Southeastern New York, dam repair on Swinging Bridge Reservoir in Sullivan County is complete and walleye fishing there should be worth the trip.
+In Southeastern New York, try Swinging Bridge Reservoir in Sullivan County, along with Rio Reservoir.
+Walleye may also be found in nearby White Lake and Toronto Reservoir, as well as throughout the Delaware River (see Border Water Regulations).
 Walleye can also be found in East Branch, Bog Brook, Diverting, and Boyd Corners reservoirs in Putnam County.
 All four of these waters are New York City water supply reservoirs and require a free New York City Public Access Permit (see link to the right).